nytimes/pourover/index.md

 Furthermore, PourOver makes development simpler.
 You pull down all the data and then use boolean logic to compose queries that are automatically cached.
 You don't have to worry about optimizing database queries.
 You don't have to cripple user actions because they could possibly hose the database.
 You don't have to rate-limit requests.

-The challenge becomes: "how do you get the large data set from server to client?"
+The challenge becomes: how do you get the large data set from server to client?
 At least the data that affects the filters (all the other information -- full text, descriptions, etc. -- can be buffered in).
 Arguably, this is a simpler, more one-dimensional problem.
-Data sets over small finite domains can be packed into tight, binary represenations: if there are 8 possibilities for each item, say, you can represent the value with 3 bits.
+Data sets over small finite domains can be packed into tight, binary representations: if there are 8 possibilities for each item, say, you can represent the value with 3 bits.
 Mixing in bit maps and, then, file compression, we have seen sets of 100k items pack into <100k.
 For more information on this compression format, see PourOver's sister project [Tamper](http://nytimes.github.io/tamper/).

 #### Basic Concepts